23 September 2020 | Press Releases

 21 September | 16:00 – 17:30 UTC+3

 Passing the tipping point: the next decade of clean energy cooperation

 The high-level event discussed how outcome-orientated international cooperation over the next decade can accelerate real-world transitions across different sectors of the global economy.
 The event set out the UK’s COP26 Presidency vision, and with reference to historic examples of success and case studies, speakers demonstrated the value of countries coming together behind cooperative action to fast-track global energy systems transitions.
 Prior to the important discussions at the 11th Clean Energy Ministerial and 5th Mission Innovation Ministerial, this event highlighted the importance of clean energy innovation and deployment to achieving a sustainable, resilient and affordable clean energy future, and to meeting climate goals.

 22 September 2020 | 14:00 – 17:30 UTC+3

 CEM11 Ministerial Plenary

-The event brings ministers from 25 CEM member countries around the theme of “supporting the recovery, shaping the future”, and focus on actions to achieve the CEM's mission of accelerating clean energy transitions.
-This year’s CEM is hosted by KSA Minister of Energy, co-located with G20 with G20 Energy Ministerial.
+The event brought ministers from 25 CEM member countries around the theme of “supporting the recovery, shaping the future”, and focus on actions to achieve the CEM's mission of accelerating clean energy transitions.
+This year’s CEM was hosted by KSA Minister of Energy, co-located with G20 with G20 Energy Ministerial.
 (Planned CEM11 in Chile in June cancelled due to COVID-19.
 Chile and KSA agreed to switch hosting of CEM11 and CEM12.)

 23 September 2020 | 14:00 – 17:00 UTC+3 (with live stream between 16:30 – 17:00)